Jyoti Bhushan Pratap Singh Law College, Korba

 Jyoti Bhushan Pratap Singh Law College (known as JBPS Law College) is a law school located in Korba, Chhattisgarh, India.
-It was established in 2006, it is affiliated to Bilaspur University and approved by Bar Council of India (BCI).

 History

 Established in 2006, it was affiliated to Guru Ghasidas University, Bilaspur.
-In 2012, the college became affiliated to newly formed Bilaspur University.
+In 2012, the college became affiliated with the newly formed Bilaspur University.

 Location

-JBPS Law College is located in Rani Road, Korba along with Kamla Nehru College, Korba in same campus.
+JBPS Law College is located on Rani Road, Korba along with Kamla Nehru College, Korba in the same campus.

 Courses

 JBPS Law College offers Bachelor of Law (LL.B).